Kyllingene/rssg/README.md

 rules as for filters; you really shouldn't mutate data from inside a no-output rule.

 These are just the recommended style guidelines.
 Any other way to create a TOML list called `rules`, or `filters`, will work.
 This is just the cleanest way.
 If you need to change it up for whatever reason, check out the official [TOML website](https://toml.io).

+### Pre- and post-commands

+In your `rules.toml`, you can add arbitrary commands to run before and after building your site.
+You can list your pre-commands in the root-level `pre_commands` list, and your post-commands in the `post_commands` list.
+Neither pre- nor post-commands undergo any substitution, they are run as-is and will cause a build to fail on a non-zero exit code.

 ### Contributing